Is the warranty worthwhile?

 - remit money paid to the car trader as a premium or purchase price for an insurance policy or warranty to the person who was to provide the insurance or warranty; or

-Section 76(2) of the MCT Act allows a special trader who is a financier to make a claim against the fund for loss incurred from the failure of a car trader to (1) Obtain.
-For example, police can procure evidence from a crime scene.
-(2) To encourage or influence a person to commit a crime. the cancellation of a registered An interest in or power over property to secure payment of a debt or obligation, generally in the form of a mortgage, charge or lien. in the car.
+Section 76(2) of the MCT Act allows a special trader who is a financier to make a claim against the fund for loss incurred from the failure of a car trader to procure the cancellation of a registered security interest in the car.

 Successful claims of up to $40 000 can be paid (reg 28 MCT Regulations).
 Further claims cannot be made about the same matter (s 78 MCT Act).